 - Talking to your local radio and/or news station about sharing information about fibromyalgia, fibromyalgia awareness month/day, or upcoming fibromyalgia events and support groups.

-If you are still uncertain how you can get involved, please feel free to reach out to me.
+If you are still uncertain about how you can get involved, please feel free to reach out to me.
 You can also contact the International Support Fibromyalgia Network to ask how you can become involved in Advocacy Day for fibromyalgia, or in whatever way is possible for you.
 Remember, any amount of time – a little or a lot – can make a difference.

 More about Support Fibromyalgia